OfficeDev/Office-IT-Pro-Deployment-Scripts/Office-ProPlus-Deployment/SelfServiceWebDeployment/README_SelfServiceWebDeployment.md

 8. Right click on the website you want to use and the click Deploy – Import Application
 9. Located the package that you downloaded in step 2 and click Next
 10. Click Next
-11. If there is existing content in the website then you should set or use the default Application Path.
-If you want the site to be at the root of the webite then clear the Application Path.
+11. If there is existing content in the website then you should change or use the default Application Path (ie: Office365ProPlus).
+If you want the site to be at the root of the webite then clear the Application Path (Note: This should only be done for a newly created website).
-12. A database is not used by this website so set the Connection String to “Data Source=”
 13. Click Next
 14. Click Next
 15. Click Finish
-16. To view the site navigate to http://hostname/SelfService if the application was installed in the root of the website.
+16. If you accepted the defaults to install the application navigate to http://servername/Office365ProPlus/SelfService.
+If the application was installed in the root of the website navigate to http://hostname/SelfService.

 ##Configure Windows Firewall
 If you are not using a standard port for the website you may have to make changes to the Windows Firewall in order to allow remote computers to access the application.